llang629/watchclay/README.md

 `mpower_ip` The IP address or hostname of your mPower strip.

 `mpower_username` and `mpower_password` The username and password for your mPower strip.
-The manufacturer's defaults are `ubnt` and `ubnt`.
+The manufacturer's defaults are **ubnt** and **ubn**`.

 `mpower_outlet` The mPower outlet to be turned off and on for a power-cycle reset.
-If other outlets on the strip, their current draw will be included in the amps reported, but they will not be power cycled.
+If other outlets on the strip are in use, their current draw will be included in the amps reported, but they will not be power cycled.

 `claymore_ip` The IP address of your Claymore mining rig.

 `claymore_port` The TCP port of for Claymore reporting.
-The default is 3333.
+The default is **3333**.

 `hash_floor` The minimum acceptable hashrate for the total mining rig, in Mh/s.
 A typical starting point for AMD RX570/580 is 20 multiplied by the number of GPUs.
 Catches a floundering GPU when Claymore hasn't remedied.